7 Reasons Why Your Offer To Purchase A House Was Rejected

 Are those carpets really in such a bad shape that you need to refer to them in the offer, on top of some unnecessary repairs to the house or wanting some tiny chandelier in the guest bathroom, or some other odd demands?

-As long as you, as the home buyer, are aware if you’re using stipulation after stipulation, that you’re reducing the likelihood of your offer to purchase being accepted!
+As long as you, as the home buyer, are aware if you’re using stipulation after stipulation, that you’re reducing the likelihood of your offer to purchase will be accepted!

 After all, with every contingency put forward, the home seller is now looking at extra costs and inconvenience (remember what I said about that earlier in the article)!